rstudio-conf-2020/workshop-template-blogdown/content/about/learning-objectives.md

 +++
-# A Demo section created with the Blank widget.
+# An Overview section created with the Blank widget.
 # Any elements can be added in the body: https://sourcethemes.com/academic/docs/writing-markdown-latex/
 # Add more sections by duplicating this file and customizing to your requirements.

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 15  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.

-title = "Demos"
+title = "Learning Objectives"
-subtitle = ""
+subtitle = "[ADD YOUR LEARNING OBJECTIVES HERE USING MARKDOWN]"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.
-  columns = "1"
+  columns = "2"

 [design.background]
   # Apply a background color, gradient, or image.